Edderic/edderic.github.io/_posts/2015-12-14-p2-building-an-intervention-system.markdown

 score.
 I chose to do this because the `StratifyShuffleSplit` cross-validation approach to split the dataset into training and test sets has a randomization (shuffling) component before it gets fed into `GridSearchCV` (which uses cross-validation internally on the training set I supplied).
+Thus, we get different results depending on how the training and test sets were split.
+I wanted to find out in terms of \\(F1\\), on average, what is the best performing model.

 The alphas I chose are as follows:

 ```
 [0.01, 0.05 ,0.1, 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 60]